Video: How To Fix Loose Screws

 The fix this time will be to fill those screw holes with some form of convenient wood product, and then start over again with the same screws.
 Now, you've got lots of easy common options for filling old screw holes; you can use round toothpicks, stick matches, wooden golf tees, or even chopsticks, any of these can work.
 I just used one with a diameter that comes closest to the screw size I need to fill.
 Here, for these small holes, I'll use matchsticks with some glue on them.
 Push them in and trim the excess off flush.
 Then drill pilot holes and thread the old screws back in.
 A little paste wax helps to make them easier to drive into place.

 If you've worked with particle board, you probably already know that it doesn't hold screws very well.
 The threads crumble in this soft material especially if you overdrive the screw, but there's a sturdy fix for loose screws in particle board.
 You can use a dowel for better holding power, just drill the screw hole completely out using a drill bit that matches the size of the dowel you have on hand.
 I'm using a doweling jig here to help keep my drill bit from wandering.
-Then fill the hole with a piece of dowel and plenty of glue, and tap it down into place.
+Then fill the hole with a piece of dowel and plenty of adhesive, and tap it down into place.